daattali/timevis/README.md

 ### Groups

-You can use the groups feature group together multiple items inside different "buckets".
+You can use the groups feature to group together multiple items into different "buckets".
 When using groups, all items with the same group are placed on one line.
 A vertical axis is displayed showing the group names.
 Grouping items can be useful for a wide range of applications,